Featured Events

 - Children's Storytimes - Weekly story readings paired with age-appropriate activities.

 - Paws to Read - Sign up your child to read to a therapy dog, promoting positive associations with reading.
 Child must be able to read independently for one 15-minute time slot.
-Learn about Paws to Read >>
+Register for upcoming Summer 2025 Paws to Read sessions.

 Author Talks